Meet Our Team

 Jeremy develops content for STEM Outreach programs.
 He shares his passion for STEM with tens of thousands of students each year as a presenter for STEM Outreach’s in-school and STEM Saturday programs.
 During the summer, he serves as camp director for our STEM summer camps.
 Throughout the year, Jeremy regularly presents his workshops on using LEGO Robotics in the classroom to high school teachers from all over the country at national meetings of the American Association of Physics Teachers and loves exploring the intersections of science and music and sharing those with others.
 Jeremy has bachelor’s degrees in both communications and physics education and earned his science teaching certification from NIU.

-Paulette Bowman provides administrative support for university-wide P-20 programs including STEAM Works.
+Paulette provides administrative support for university-wide P-20 programs including STEAM Works.
 Paulette earned her bachelor’s degree and a graduate certificate in technical writing from NIU.
 She uses her eagle eyes and attention to detail to make sure eyes are dotted, tees are crossed and bills are paid while continually making connections across programs.
 Paulette also serves on the NIU Executive Support Team, helping to connect us to the rest of the university.
 She relishes the challenge of meeting staff needs before we know we have them.

 Director of Professional Development

-Kristin Brynteson is the director of professional development for the P-20 Center.
+Kristin is the director of professional development for the P-20 Center.
 She supports interdisciplinary STEAM education and technology integration through regional and statewide professional development programs and annual events such as edcamp Northern Illinois and the STEAMing it Up! conference, as well as ongoing professional development opportunities throughout the state.
 Kristin also works with state partners to support educators as they use data, technology and open educational resources to support student success.
 For over 15 years, Kristin has enjoyed helping in-service and pre-service teachers become fearless with technology while they explore innovative ways to impact student learning.
-She is a former industrial engineer with a M.S. in engineering and an Ed.D. in instructional technology from Northern Illinois University.
+She is a former industrial engineer with a M.S. in engineering and an Ed.D. in instructional technology from NIU.